MicrosoftDocs/azure-docs/articles/event-grid/overview.md

 :::image type="content" source="media/overview/general-event-grid.png" alt-text="High-level diagram of Event Grid that shows publishers and subscribers using MQTT and HTTP protocols." lightbox="media/overview/general-event-grid-high-res.png":::

 Azure Event Grid is a generally available service deployed across availability zones in all regions that support them.
-For a list of regions supported by Event Grid see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=event-grid&regions=all).
+For a list of regions supported by Event Grid, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=event-grid&regions=all).

 >[!NOTE]
 >The following features have been released as public preview features in May 2023: